ant-design/ant-design-charts/site/docs/options/plots/component/slider.en.md

 ## View Slider

 The slider has transitivity.
 The slider declared on the view will be passed to the mark declared by `children`.
 If this mark has a slider for the corresponding channel, they will merge; otherwise, it will not be affected.

+More options about slider, see the document of [slider](/options/plots/component/slider).